By Rachel Most

 8. Using the University Career Center.

-Students should begin using the University Career Center in their first year and no later than the second year.
-The office provides individual career counseling/advising, career planning workshops, internship assistance, and career fairs and programs.
+Students can begin using the University Career Center at any point in their four years; they should not wait until their last semester!
+This office provides individual career counseling/advising, career planning workshops, internship assistance, and career fairs and programs.
 The office also has a full-time pre-health and full-time pre-law adviser.
 (See Career and Development.)

 9. Outside-the-Classroom Events.

-Encourage your children to go to lectures, plays, sporting events, concerts, etc. A portion of the Student Activity Fee gives each student the opportunity to reserve one complimentary ticket online for herself or himself for every performance of each Arts Dollars-subsidized event.
-This includes events presented by the Department of Drama, McIntire Department of Art, McIntire Department of Music, Fralin Museum of Art, and the Virginia Film Festival.
+Encourage your children to go to lectures, plays, sporting events, concerts, etc. A portion of the Student Activity Fee gives students the opportunity to reserve one complimentary ticket online for themselves for every performance of each Arts Dollars-subsidized event.
 For more information, please see the Arts Box Office website.

 10. Pace Your Advice.